The Truth About Protein & Muscular System Foods

 Before a child has been trained into eating meat, you can test which foods they're naturally attracted to by putting in front of them, a plate of chopped fruit next to a plate of chopped meat...and the answer is always clear.

-There is a whole other discussion around meat, cadaverine chemistry and the question of ethics and sustainability, but we'll save that topic for another time.
+There is a whole other discussion around meat, cadaverine chemistry and the question of ethics and sustainability.

 The truest truth is that you don't need meat for any nutritional benefit whatsoever, including building and maintaining strength and healthy muscle.